Community Life Standards Policy

 5.1 Complaints are to be filed and responded to in accordance with the Procedures.

-5.2 The Director of Community Life will have primary responsibility for Complaints relating to the General Community Standards set out in Section 7A, consulting with and reporting to the AVP of Student Life.
+5.2 The Director of Community Life will have primary responsibility for Complaints relating to the General Community Standards set out in Section 7A, consulting with and reporting to the Associate Vice President Student Life.

 5.3 The Chair will have primary responsibility for Complaints relating to the Classroom Community Standards set out in Section 7B, consulting with and reporting to the Dean.
 Where a Complaint relates both to the General Community Standards set out in Section 7A and the Classroom Community Standards set out in Section 7B, the Chair in consultation with the Dean will determine whether they will be the Responding Officer and Senior Officer respectively or refer this to the Director of Community Life, in which case the Director of Community Life will be the Responding Officer and the Senior Officer will be either the Dean or the AVP of Student Life, at the discretion of the Dean.

 5.4 The Residence Director will have primary responsibility for Complaints relating to the Residence Community Standards set out in the Residence Community Standards, consulting with and reporting to the Director of Community Life.
 Where a Complaint relates both to the General Community Standards set out in Section 7A and the Residence Community Standards, the Director of Community Life will determine whether to become the Responding Officer, in which case the AVP of Student Life will be the Senior Officer.